 The DAISY standard provides flexibility.
 You can listen to a DAISY book on a computer while reading the text with a braille display.
 Or you can listen to a DAISY audio book with a special stand-alone player at home or when traveling.

-Although the DAISY Standard was developed with books and people with print disabilities in mind, we can envision many applications for it:
+Although the DAISY Standard was developed with books and people with print disabilities in mind, there are many applications for it:

-- Imagine lectures that are available as audio and text files simultaneously.
+- Lectures that are available as audio and text files simultaneously.

-- How about emergency preparedness materials in audio format as well as available to all who really need them.
+- Emergency preparedness materials in structured audio format, available to all who need them.

-- Or, think about how synchronized text and audio would be valuable in teaching literacy or a foreign language.
+- Synchronized text and audio is valuable for teaching literacy or a foreign language.